Plot functions

 LOG - use a logarithmic y scale.

-AVG - for plotBar, plot the average of all values of the current x position.
-For plot, use the average of all sample cycles.
+AVG - for plotBar, plot the average of all bar values at the current x position.

-DEV - for plotBar, plot the standard deviation of all values of the current x position.
+- for plotBar, plot the standard deviation of all values at the current x position.

 SUM - for plotBar, plot the sum of all values at the current x position.